agnesoft/adev/projects/ADbQuery/README.md

     -   One of the "variants" of an union if the parent is of type "union".
 -   Both sides of an assignment must be compatible.
 One of the following must be true:
     -   Last element on both sides must be of the same type.
-    -   Last element on the right hand side must be a "type" of an array if the last element on the left hand side is of type "array". **In this case the right hand side is appended to the array**.
+    -   Last element on the right hand side must be a "type" of an array if the last element on the left hand side is of kind "array". **In this case the right hand side is appended to the array**.
-    -   Last element on the right hand side must be one of the "variants" of an union if the last element on the right hand side is of type "union".
+    -   Last element on the right hand side must be one of the "variants" of an union if the last element on the right hand side is of kind "union".
     -   Right hand side is a number.
 -   The "alias" types are expanded to their original type for the purposes of determining their _parent_ properties.
 -   For functions in objects: